TosbackCgusBridge-Bot/CGUs-versions/Abercrombie & Fitch/Privacy Policy.md

 Updated: November 2012

 In order to make your visits to the various online channels of Abercrombie &.
 Fitch as responsive as possible, we collect information when you visit us online.
 To help ensure an enjoyable online experience, we provide this summary of what information we collect online, and how that information is used.
-One section of this privacy policy also addresses what happens with information we collect on Abercrombie pages on social media sites, such as Facebook, Twitter, YouTube, and Pinterest ("Social Media Pages").
+One section of this privacy policy also addresses what happens with information we collect on Abercrombie pages on social media sites, such as Facebook, Twitter, et al. ("Social Media Pages").

 This privacy policy statement applies only to the information collected online through Abercrombie.com, microsites, or mobile sites of Abercrombie &.
 Fitch that expressly adopt, and display or link to, this policy (our “Websites”) or through our Social Media Pages.